fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 *`od` implements the Object Dictionary.
     * Uses an `ObjectEntry` struct to store metadata (like `AccessType`) alongside the `Object` data.
     * The `read()` method uses `Cow<ObjectValue>` to efficiently return either a borrowed reference to existing data or an owned value for calculated data (like the length of an array at sub-index 0).
+*`pdo` contains a basic implementation for `PayloadSize`.
-*`pdo` & `sdo` currently placeholders for future implementation of Process Data Objects and Service Data Objects.
+*`sdo` is a placeholder for the future implementation of Service Data Objects.